-The FDA banned the remedy in 1993, urging other countries to do the same.
-In South Africa, it had already become popular among Xhosa-speaking sangomas (or “diviners”), who used Drittewelle’s product in lieu of their own increasingly scarce traditional plant medicines.
+The FDA banned the remedy in 1993 and urged other countries to do the same.
+In South Africa, it had already become popular among Xhosa-speaking sangomas (or “diviners”), who used Drittewelle’s product instead of their own increasingly scarce traditional plant medicines.
 Specifically for them, the drug was repackaged and distributed as Ubulawu Nomathotholo: “Medicine of the Singing Ancestors.”

 Between 1994 and 1995, 2C-B was added to Schedule I of the Controlled Substances Act in the United States.
 South Africa and others followed with legislation of their own.
-In response, numerous research chemical analogues, such as βk-2C-B, have been developed to circumvent the law.
+In response, numerous research chemical analogs, such as βk-2C-B, were developed to circumvent the law.

-According to the Global Drug Survey 2014, 2C-B ranks among the top 20 drugs for past-year prevalence in nine different countries, with the highest prevalence in the United Kingdom, the Republic of Ireland, and the Netherlands.
+According to the 2014 Global Drug Survey (of a limited sample of self-selected respondents who use psychoactive drugs), 2C-B ranks among the top 20 substances used in the past year in nine different countries.
+The highest prevalence was in the UK, the Republic of Ireland, and the Netherlands.

 “2C-B is a cheap MDMA substitute”

-Although 2C-B has sometimes been sold as MDMA, the effects are substantially different—as outlined above.
+Although 2C-B has sometimes been sold as MDMA, the effects are substantially different.
 Also, 2C-B doesn’t tend to be much cheaper.
-In the United States it can reach similar prices to MDMA and sometimes even more.
+In the United States, it can reach similar prices to MDMA and sometimes even more.